ezriharmusial/LastMessengerS/src/routes/unity-album-2022/thank-you/+page.md

 title: Thank You
 genres:
   - Pop
-bg_opacity: opacity-50
+bgOpacity: opacity-50
 featuring:
   - Uchekings
-bg_blend: bg-blend-darken
+bgBlend: bg-blend-darken
-bg_size: bg-contain bg-repeat
+bgSize: bg-contain bg-repeat
 quote: Aiii..
 I want to thank Baba wey turn my life around.
 The things wey you give me, all na by your grace.
 Am living today if e no be you where I for go
 ---